lextm/blog/_posts/2017/2017-8-25-openfiledialog-crashes-with-comexception-0x80040111.md

 ---
+description: This post is about a strange issue I encountered when using OpenFileDialog.
+excerpt_separator: <!--more-->
 layout: post
+permalink: /openfiledialog-crashes-with-comexception-0x80040111-f51e18d1ab89
+tags: .net visual-studio windows
 title: OpenFileDialog Crashes With COMException 0x80040111
-description: This post is about a strange issue I encountered when using OpenFileDialog.
-tags: Visual-Studio Windows .NET
-permalink: /openfiledialog-crashes-with-comexception-0x80040111-f51e18d1ab89
-excerpt_separator: <!--more-->
 ---
 I have been updating Jexus Manager quite frequently as more and more useful crash reports were sent to me by Rollbar.
 And today a strange issue caught my attention.
 <!--more-->